Doctor of Philosophy in Marine Science

 In addition to the general admission and academic requirements for all graduate programs as set forth in this Bulletin, regular admission to the Ph.D. program in marine science requires successful completion of the Graduate Record Examination (all sections) and a high grade point average for the last two years of undergraduate study as well as a 3.50 GPA on previous graduate study.
 Successful applicants have highly competitive scores and have a grade point average of 3.0 or above for undergraduate work and 3.5 on previous graduate study.
 Also required are three letters of recommendation from persons qualified to assess the applicant's readiness for graduate study.

 A letter of intent should also be addressed to the school director expressing personal academic and research goals.
 Students whose native language is not English must achieve a score of 84 or above on the internet-based TOEFL exam.
-For students wishing to be considered for graduate assistantships for the academic year beginning in the fall semester, application materials should be received by the department no later than March 1.
+For students wishing to be considered for graduate assistantships for the academic year beginning in the fall semester, application materials should be received by the school no later than March 1.

 Integrity Assurance Program (IAP)